Master of Arts in Linguistics or ESL

 UNT is one of the few linguistics programs in the country to offer regular courses in the linguistic analysis of poetry and prose.
 The courses focus on the many kinds of repetition that are used by the world’s great writers – repetitions of sound, parallelisms of form – which have the effect of making literary texts a permanent part of the world’s art.

-A fifth area we are developing in conjunction with the Department of Library Sciences is Language Data Curation and Archiving.
+A sixth area we are developing in conjunction with the Department of Library Sciences is Language Data Curation and Archiving.
 In this area of study, students will gain important competencies in the concepts, practices, and technologies used for managing linguistic data, e.g., data modeling and database design, representing information for storage and access, digital curation and data management, and information systems.